Select a location

 Experience has included advising:

-- International Finance Corporation (IFC) in the financing and development of a greenfield multispecialty hospital in Nairobi, Kenya, with a primary focus on providing affordable cardiac care as well as specialty services such as nephrology, cancer, general surgery and intensive care
+• International Finance Corporation (IFC) in the financing and development of a greenfield multispecialty hospital in Nairobi, Kenya, with a primary focus on providing affordable cardiac care as well as specialty services such as nephrology, oncology, general surgery and intensive care

-- Healthcare Global (Kenya) Limited in the acquisition of a majority equity stake of Cancer Care Kenya Limited, a specialty oncology center in Kenya
+• Healthcare Global (Kenya) Limited on the acquisition of a majority equity stake of Cancer Care Kenya Limited, a specialty oncology center in Kenya

-- A biomedical and genomic research center based in the US on the rules and regulations concerning the collection of human biospecimen in Kenya
+• A biomedical and genomic research center based in the US on the rules and regulations concerning the collection of human biospecimens in Kenya